sdsc/lightning-tutorials-sc16/README.md

 ## Tutorials

-1) Multi-threaded and out-of-core programming in Python
+### Multi-threaded and out-of-core programming in Python

 Jupyter Notebooks (for Python 3) that introduce the usage of [`dask`](http://dask.pydata.org) for processing data larger than the memory available (out-of-core computing), dependancy resolution with `dask` graphs and manipulation of numpy-style arrays with multipole cores (multi-threading).

-2) Face detection with OpenCV
+### Face detection with OpenCV

 Python 2 demo software using the Computer Vision library `OpenCV` to detect faces in images, the folder contains also a version of the demo using a webcam connected to the Raspberry Pi.

+### KMeans clustering of weather data

+Jupyter Notebooks (for Python 3) that load weather data in `CSV` format with `pandas`, compute statistics, generates plots and computes KMeans clustering with `scikit-learn`.

 ## License